Real-Time PCR (Online CE Course)

 Additional Information

-Level of instruction: Intermediate
+Level of Instruction: Intermediate

-Intended audience: Medical laboratory scientists, medical technologists, and technicians, This course is also appropriate for clinical laboratory science students and pathology residents.
+Intended Audience: Medical laboratory scientists, medical technologists, and technicians, This course is also appropriate for clinical laboratory science students and pathology residents.

-Author information: Heather MacDonald, M(ASCP), MB(ASCP) has over 10 years of clinical laboratory experience and oversees a Molecular Diagnostics Laboratory.
+Heather MacDonald, M(ASCP), MB(ASCP) has over 10 years of clinical laboratory experience and oversees a Molecular Diagnostics Laboratory.
 She is currently the Advanced Diagnostics Manager for Children's Healthcare of Atlanta in Georgia.
 Along with performing routine diagnostic assays, implementing laboratory-developed qualitative and quantitative molecular assays (both singleplex and multiplex) is her primary focus.
 Heather has published numerous articles and presents her research at national and international meetings.
 She has also worked with numerous corporations to bring commercial assays to market.

-Course information: This course provides a brief overview of DNA and RNA structure and the principles of polymerase chain reaction.
+Course Description: This course provides a brief overview of DNA and RNA structure and the principles of polymerase chain reaction.
 It then proceeds to discuss the principles and procedures for real-time PCR, highlighting the advantages over traditional PCR methods and the applications in the clinical setting.

 How to Subscribe